 This recipe has been passed down for generations in my paternal family and was taught to me by an aunt in Narowal, Pakistan.
-It is one of the easiest recipes, with minimal marination and with WoW! taste!
+It is one of the easiest fish recipes, involves very little preparation but results are truly tasty!

 Crispy Fried Masala FishPrint Recipe